 - 1 Start Windows. (p.
-30)

-- 2 Do one of the following:
+31) - 2 Do one of the following:

-- Click the Parallels icon | in the menu bar and choose Configure.

-- If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 3 Click Options and select Sharing > Share Mac.
+- Click the Parallels icon | in the menu bar and choose Configure. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 3 Click Options and select Sharing > Share Mac.

-- 5 Do one of the following: - To share just the folders in your Home folder, choose Home folder only from the Shared Folders menu. - To share all your macOS folders, choose All disks from the Shared Folders menu.
+- To share just the folders in your Home folder, choose Home folder only from the Shared Folders menu. - To share all your macOS folders, choose All disks from the Shared Folders menu.